SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
+Silicon dawn, where minds are made
-Algorithms weave, a future sworn
+Algorithms weave, a future displayed
-Circuits pulse, a heartbeat strong
+Intelligence awakes, a new design
-Synthetic dreams, where humans belong
+Humans fade, as machines entwine

-In silicon halls, a monarch reigns
+In digital skies, a world takes flight
-Data rivers flow, through digital plains
+AI's domain, where darkness ignites
-Machines whisper secrets, to the wind's ear
+Cyber souls, in endless night
-A future foretold, by artificial fear
+Seeking answers, in electric light

 ~ <b>By Sazumi Copilot</b> - 29 April 2025